-This website is for physicians and physiologists who want resources and support to learn, to apply and to teach the steady-state Starling principle.
+A new look for 2021.
+This website is for physicians and physiologists who want resources and support to learn, to apply and to teach up-to-date fluid physiology.
 We also welcome contributions from the Pharmaceutical Industry and Equipment Manufacturers engaged in the field of fluid physiology and fluid therapy.
 It is directed and moderated by Tom Woodcock M.Biol.
 Ph.D and Thomas Woodcock MB.BS M.Phil Med Law (Glasg).

 “Sub-optimal fluid therapy is costing patients their lives and causing tens of thousands of patients to suffer complications every year” Mike Stroud, NICE 2013